1 What does a Virtual Coffee Break Mean?

-- ‘What Country Are You In?’ – an employee is given a name of a famous personality, or a place, or an animal, or anything else exclusive to a country, and they have to guess the country.
+- ‘What Country Are You In?’ - an employee is given the name of a famous personality, a place, an animal, or anything else exclusive to a country, and they have to guess the country.

 2.3 TEDx-Style Talks

-Engage your employees in light-hearted discussions down memory lane.
-They could share their journey about their career, or college, or even fun incidents in their childhood.
-Encourage them to speak up as if they are on a stage and ask them to do a virtual coffee talk about their hustle stories, hurdles that they faced, or anything they are comfortable with.
+Engage your employees in light-hearted discussions as those giving a Tedx-style talk take participants down memory lane.
+Some may share their career journey, college, or even fun stories from childhood.
+Encourage speakers to present as if they are on a stage and ask them to do a virtual coffee break about their side hustle stories, hurdles that they faced, or anything they are comfortable discussing.
 This creates a bond between the employees, gives them a morale boost, and enhances team building as well.

-I gave a short ‘speech’ for about 10 minutes on how I started my career as a remote team manager 5 years ago.
-Their cheerful response and support were all that I needed to gain confidence in myself.
-I also got to learn a lot about my teammates’ journeys through their stories, which I would have never known if not for the coffee break!
+One of our teammates gave a short ‘speech’ for about 10 minutes on how they started my career as a remote team manager 5 years ago.
+This also helped us learn a lot about my teammates’ journeys through their stories, which I would have for the coffee chat Tedx-style talks!

 2.4 Interactive Game Sessions